mtlynch/mtlynch.io/content/retrospectives/2024/10/index.md

 ### Requests for help

-- People that are more up to date on fuzzing, what's the modern equivalent of AFL++?
+- What's the modern equivalent of AFL++?
+  - If you work in infosec, let me know what the new, cool fuzz testing tool is.